Roger Nsengiyumva

-Roger Jean Nsengiyumva is a Rwandan actor, best known for his appearances in films Africa United and Sixteen and television series Informer and You Don’t Know Me.
+Roger Jean Nsengiyumva is a British-Rwandan actor, best known for his appearances in films Africa United and Sixteen and television series Informer and You Don’t Know Me.

 Early life

 Nsengiyumva grew up in Norfolk in the United Kingdom after fleeing from the 1994 Genocide against the Tutsi in Rwanda.
 Nsengiyumva was born in Kigali, and lost his father during the Genocide against the Tutsi in 1994.